South Pembrokeshire MP Simon Hart quits PM Boris Johnson's cabinet

 Mr Hart insisted it was "business as usual in the Wales Office" and urged her to "come and join us in the endeavour to improve the lives of people in Wales, rather than using rather cheap political opportunities to do the opposite".

-Mr Hart's predecessor as Secretary for State for Wales, and Preseli Pembrokeshire MP, Stephen Crabb called for Mr Johnson to resign "for the good of the country".
+Mr Hart's predecessor as Secretary for State for Wales, and Preseli Pembrokeshire MP, Stephen Crabb has also called for Mr Johnson to resign "for the good of the country".

 He told the BBC that trust in the UK government "had been draining away month after month" as controversies piled up.